Royals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have not yet won when playing as the moneyline favorite this season, going 0-3.
+- The Royals have come away with 13 wins in the 44 contests they have been listed as the underdogs in this season.

-- Kansas City has played as moneyline favorites of -120 or shorter in just two games this season, which it lost both.
+- Kansas City is 9-25 this season when entering a game as the underdog by +120 or more on the moneyline.

-- Based on this game's moneyline, the Royals have an implied win probability of 54.5%.
+- The Royals have an implied victory probability of 45.5% according to the moneyline set for this matchup.

-- In the 48 games in which oddsmakers have set an over/under for Kansas City, it has combined with opponents to go over the total 21 times (21-25-2).
+- Games involving Kansas City have gone over the total set by sportsbooks in 22 of 49 chances this season.

-- The Royals have put together a 2-1-0 record against the spread this season (covering 66.7% of the time).
+- The Royals have an against the spread record of 2-1-0 in three games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.